b-data/r-docker-stack/README.md

 :point_right: The current state may eventually be backported to versions ≥ 4.0.4.

+Due to ongoing DDoS attacks, access to b-data's IT infrastructure has been blocked for all Chinese servers.
+:information_source: For any requests to unblock individual Chinese IPs or CIDR blocks, please contact <olivier.benz@b-data.ch>.

 **Build chain**

 ver → base → tidyverse → verse → geospatial → qgisprocess